TLeonidas/HCC-CSA-Hackathon/README.md

 ## How It Works

-The `app.py` file receives a location input from the user, converts it to coordinates, retrieves the AQI using OpenWeatherMap, and prints the location's AQI along with the current air quality condition.
+The `app.py` file receives a location input from the user, converts it to coordinates, retrieves the AQI using OpenWeatherMap, and prints the location's AQI followed by the current air quality condition.

 ## Instructions